“Structured content” is a term used to describe content that exists separately from any file or layout.

 A content type is a framework for information that can be used in a website or for other projects.
 A content type can have different layouts associated with it so that the information entered using that content type can be formatted in a variety of ways.
 You can think of a content type like a form, where information is entered and saved.
 Then that information can be used later with different layouts or formats.
 You can only create a content type if you have content administrator privileges.

-A content type is created by a user with the content administrator role, and then has to be shared with someone with the enterprise user role in order to use it to create a new content item.
-If someone created content types but you don’t see them in the listing when you try to create a content item, check to make sure the content types were shared with you.
+A content type is created by a user with the content administrator role, and then has to be associated with a repository.
+Enterprise users with at least the contributor role to the repository can then use the content type to create a new content item.
 See Learn About User Roles for details about roles and responsibilities.

 A content type might require text, a date, an image, or a variety of numerical fields.
 It all depends on what’s needed.
 There may be several different layouts associated with a content type, so depending on where your item is needed, it might appear with a large picture and small typeface, or a small picture with wraparound text.
 The location and contact information may be omitted in one place or included in another.
 The content itself won’t change, but the layout can change without affecting the actual content that you entered.

 For example, perhaps there’s a content type called Employee Information.
 It might have fields for a job title, geographical location, a brief biography, and a picture.
 When you use that content type to create a content item, you choose a collection where the content item will be managed.
 Then you enter specific information: your job title, location, some information about yourself, and you’ll choose a picture from your digital asset collection to use with the content item.

 The content item becomes a part of the collection.
 There might be photos, videos, or documents in the collection, all of which can be used on a website, or in a brochure, or wherever it might be needed.
 A collection is a way to manage all the things you need for one project in one place.